mavenlink/brainstem-redux/README.md

 ### Use Brainstem-redux action creators

-When you want to fetch, save, or destroy your models or fetch your collections, use the `modelActions` and `collectionActions` to make sure both your store and storage manager get updated.
-These action creators feature a few things to facilitate most common usages of fetch / save / destroy.
+When you want to fetch, save, destroy, or validate your models, use corresponding `fetch`, `save`, `destroy`, or `validate`.
+To fetch your collections, use `fetchCollection` to make sure both your store and storage manager get updated.

 Each action creator takes an object of options.